 - Public-private partnerships to provide reimbursement and development funds

-Any of these opportunities requires a broad resource management view of the Tesla Park land and the region.
+Any of these opportunities requires a broad resource management view of the Tesla park land and the region.
 In spite of regulatory requirements to protect natural and cultural resources, the OHMVR Division sees its purpose to expand OHV use like that in Carnegie SVRA and other SVRAs.
 Such OHV use is incompatible with the resource preservation values required to protect Tesla Park.
 OHMVR’s continued press to expand Carnegie SVRA has blocked realistic efforts to implement appropriate non-OHV use alternatives for Tesla.
 We are not working against Carnegie SVRA, but we are working to protect Tesla Park.
 That is why it is time to pursue more viable and appropriate, and likely more cost-effective, alternative uses for the Tesla Park land.

-Development of the park under any alternative operational and management scenario will take time.
+Development of the park land under any alternative operational and management scenario will take time.
 But the Tesla Park land is already public land owned by the State of California Parks and Recreation Department.
-Once Tesla is designated for permanent protection, we can begin the process to establish the appropriate use and management plan that ensures this unique and special native landscape is protected for for all today and in the furture.
+Once Tesla is designated for permanent protection, we can begin the process to establish the appropriate use and management plan that ensures this unique and special native landscape is protected for all today and in the furture.

 See the EBRPD 2013 Master Plan map below: